 Joseph Takougang is Professor of African history in the Department of Africana Studies and an affiliate faculty in the Department of History at the University of Cincinnati.
 He obtained a BA in history from the University of Yaounde, Cameroon, and an MA and PhD in African history from the University of Illinois, Chicago.
 His researches and writes on colonial and post-colonial Africa, with a focus on Cameroon.
 A secondary interest focuses on contemporary African migration, particularly to the United States.

-Professor Whembolua is the current Chair-Elect of the American Public Health Association Caucus on Refugee and Immigrant Health.
+Professor Whembolua is the current Chair of the American Public Health Association Caucus on Refugee and Immigrant Health.

 Earl Wright II is a Professor in the Department of Sociology.
 He is the author of multiple peer reviewed publications and books including W. E. B. Du Bois and the Atlanta Sociological Laboratory: The First American School of Sociology (Routledge / Ashgate), What to Expect and How to Respond: Distress and Success in Academia (Rowman and Littlefield), The Ashgate Research Companion to Black Sociology (Ashgate), and Re-Positioning Race: Prophetic Research in a Post-Racial Obama Age (SUNY Press).